 Generally speaking, you are guilty of Identity Theft in the Third Degree when you assume the identity of another person.
-Further, you must assume this identity knowingly and with the intent to defraud.
-This intent to defraud need not be for monetary (money or financial) gain.
-Moreover, when you assume this other person's identity you must present yourself as this person or act as that other person by using that person's "personal identifying information."
-Specifically defined in the New York Penal Law, "personal identifying information" is not limited to a name, credit card number, bank account number or social security number.
+Seems fairly clear, right?
+Beyond assuming his or her identity you must know you are doing so and your objective must be to defraud someone else.
+This intent to defraud need not be for monetary or financial gain.
+Moreover, when you assume this other person's identity you must present yourself as him or her or act as that other person by using their "personal identifying information."
+Statutorily defined in the New York Penal Law, "personal identifying information" is not limited to a name, credit card number, bank account number or social security number.
 In fact, other forms of identification appearing less harmful, such as a parent's maiden name, can the basis of an Identity Theft offense.

 The second piece of this offense is that after you have assumed the other person's identity, acted as that person and used their personal identifying information, you must then obtain goods, property, services or money.
 Alternatively, you must use credit in the name of that person or cause that person financial loss.
 Although the monetary or value lost or obtained is relevant to other degrees of Identity Theft, there is no value element to Identity Theft in the Third Degree.
 In other words, if you use a debit card of another person without that person's permission to purchase a pack of cigarettes, you may have committed the crime of Identity Theft in the Third Degree.
-Compounding matters, if you signed the cardholder's name to the receipt, you may have unwittingly bumped your crime up to a felony by perpetrating both Forgery in the Second Degree (New York Penal Law 170.10) and Identity Theft in the First Degree (New York Penal Law 190.80).
-Further information on Identity Theft in the First Degree and the felony "bump up" charge can be found through the highlighted link.
+Compounding matters, if you signed the cardholder's name to the receipt, you may have unwittingly bumped your crime up to a felony by perpetrating both Forgery in the Second Degree, New York Penal Law 170.10, and Identity Theft in the First Degree, New York Penal Law 190.8.

-Because an individual who is alleged to have perpetrated any Identity Theft crime is not likely to have the sympathy of the court or prosecutors, it is extremely important to ascertain the proper defense to the allegation and implement that defense before it becomes more difficult.
-Moreover, because a conviction for an Identity Theft crime will have horrific career consequences as well as serous implications for those who are not citizens, timely resolving the case - whether through a "deal," trial or some other resolution - is imperative.
+Because an individual who is alleged to have committed any Identity Theft crime is not likely to have the sympathy of the court or prosecutors, it is extremely important to ascertain the proper defense to the allegation and implement that defense before it becomes more difficult.
+Moreover, because a conviction for an Identity Theft crime will have horrific career consequences and other implications for those who are not citizens, timely resolving the case - whether through a "deal," trial or some other resolution - is imperative.

 Call our NY criminal defense lawyers at (212) 312-7129 or contact us online today.